 This means working with different kinds of people and teaching the dog to not be afraid or aggressive around strangers.
 They need to know how to play with children in a kind manner—not jumping up on them, nipping, knocking them down, etc.

-Training your German Shepherds with positive reinforcement means lots of playtime with you and repeat training sessions over a period of time until it becomes a habit.
+Training your German Shepherds with positive reinforcement means lots of playtime with you and repeat training sessions over some time until it becomes a habit.

 If you are consistent, they will learn quickly but if you give up easily because it is “too much work” for you then this would be a poor choice for your family pet.